-Unit Management Plans are prepared by the New York State Department of Environmental Conservation to cover the next five year management period.
+Unit Management Plans are prepared by the New York State Department of Environmental Conservation to cover the next five-year management period.
 The Final Unit Management Plan is completed in accordance with guidelines and criteria set forth in the Adirondack Park State Land Master Plan.

-This DRAFT UMP has been prepared by Region 5 staff.
+This UMP has been prepared by Region 5 staff.
 Any comments and/or information may be forwarded to Brett Blanchard, copy to Tom Folts, Division of Operations, Albany.
 For information, contact Michael Buzzelli, Campground Program Manager, New York State Department of Environmental Conservation, 625 Broadway, Albany, NY12233, telephone 518-457-2500.

-SUMMARY LIMEKILN LAKE PUBLIC CAMPGROUND UNIT MANAGEMENT PLAN INITIAL DRAFT
+SUMMARY LIMEKILN LAKE PUBLIC CAMPGROUND UNIT MANAGEMENT PLAN

-In keeping with constitutional provisions criteria referenced in the Adirondack Park State Land Master Plan and Department of Environmental Conservation Management Policy for Forest Preserve state-owned lands the department has established a management plan for the five (5) year operation of the Limekiln Lake Public Campground.
+In keeping with constitutional provisions criteria referenced in the Adirondack Park State Land Master Plan and Department of Environmental Conservation Management Policy for Forest Preserve State-owned lands the department has established a management plan for the five year operation of the Limekiln Lake Public Campground.

-Goals include: management of recreation programs in a manner which ensures protection of the natural resources base in accordance with Environmental Conservation law, offer recreational opportunities for leisure time enjoyment for the people of the state, ensure that revenues equal operating costs for that portion of the program covered by user fees, and manage the program to enhance economic benefits to local communities and the state.
+Goals include: management of recreation programs in a manner which ensures protecting the natural resource base in accordance with Environmental Conservation law, offering recreational opportunities for leisure time enjoyment for the people of the state, ensuring that revenues equal operating costs for that portion of the program covered by user fees, and managing the program to enhance economic benefits to local communities and the State.